 Are you curious why I’ve invested heavily in a video setup?
 I’ve been in marketing for years, and I know video is where we’re headed.
 The importance of video is widely reported… look at a few of the statistics listed below -

 It made sense for my business and was within budget to go ahead and invest in the setup this year.
-If you’re not sure or not there yet, start with your phone, a desk lamp, and a simple, neat backdrop and see what happens.
-If you find you enjoy the video and it drives business for you, then invest in more.
+If you’re unsure or not yet, start with your phone, a desk lamp, and a simple, neat backdrop and see what happens.
+If you enjoy the video and it drives business for you, invest in more.

-I was lucky, I studied broadcast journalism in college and took videography courses.
-I’ve done stand-ups and reporting, and videography before so I’m pretty familiar with what you need to do to be on camera.
+I was lucky; I studied broadcast journalism in college and took videography courses.
+I’ve done stand-ups, reporting, and videography before, so I’m pretty familiar with what you need to do to be on camera.
 And even with all that background, returning to that after so many years is still a little intimidating!

-I also am a hobby photographer and have many of the studio items I need.
+I am also a hobby photographer and have many studio items I need.
 When it came time to invest in the final pieces for my video studio, I only needed a few things.
 To do this, I bought a new mic, lighting kit, phone tripod, and Bluetooth button for my phone.
 I had everything else.

 Only you can decide what’s right for your business.
 If you’re still thinking about it and trying to decide what to do, check out this blog post I recently wrote on why video is important to your business.